-- This indicator shows whether the PHA completes a reexamination for each participating family at least every 12 months. - Points are based on the percent of reexaminations that are more than 2 months overdue, according to data from PIC.
+- This indicator shows whether the PHA completes a reexamination for each participating family at least every 12 months. - Points are based on the percent of reexaminations that are less than two months overdue, according to data from PIC.

 Indicator 10: Correct tenant rent calculations Maximum Points: 5